AASB’s Conditions for Learning Team presents new webinar series, “How do you know?”

 Who: School board members, administrators, and program staff.

-How are our schools doing applying an equity lens?
+April 20 – How are our schools doing applying an equity lens?

-What: As part of AASB’s “How do you know?” series, we will be looking at ways of understanding how our schools are achieving equity goals.
+What: As part of AASB’s “How Do You know?” series, we will be looking at ways of understanding how our schools are achieving equity goals.

 Who: School board members, administrators, and program staff.